How to find hidden value in the Delta award chart (or lack thereof)

-And the tricks above – adding segments and filtering for partner flights – don’t always produce results.
-Other times, there’s just no logic whatsoever.
+Tricks like filtering for partner flights don’t always produce results.
+At times, there’s no logic whatsoever.

-And booking with a partner, in this example from Chicago to Seoul, lowers the coach award price, but actually raises the Business Class price.
-So you’re better off flying the partner (Air France) to save on the coach seat, but flying Delta’s own planes saves you a lot of miles for the premium cabin.
-(I have a feeling the routing is a factor here.)
+And booking with a partner, in the example above from Chicago to Seoul, lowers the price for the coach award, but may actually raise the business-class price.
+So you’re better off flying the partner to save on the coach seat, but flying Delta airplanes can save you a lot of miles for the premium cabin (I have a feeling the routing is a factor here.)

 Based on these patterns, we can deduce:

 - Domestic Delta award seats are usually tied to the cash cost of the ticket

 - International Delta coach award seats are loosely tied to the cash cost of the ticket – but not always